 Reporting & institutional support

-Survivors of sexual or domestic violence have the option to access confidential sources, who are not mandatory reporters, including: UHS Counseling and Consultation, UHS EVOC, UHS Clinical Medicine, a Sexual Assault Nurse Examiner, Domestic Abuse Intervention Services, the Rape Crisis Center, the Employee Assistance Office, and if you are a McBurney Disability Resource Center client, then McBurney staff are protected too.
+Survivors of sexual or domestic violence have the option to access confidential sources, who are not mandatory reporters, including: UHS Counseling and Consultation, UHS Violence Prevention & Survivor Services, UHS Clinical Medicine, a Sexual Assault Nurse Examiner, Domestic Abuse Intervention Services, the Rape Crisis Center, the Employee Assistance Office, and if you are a McBurney Disability Resource Center client, then McBurney staff are protected too.

-The LGBT Campus Center staff are mandatory reporters.
+The Gender and Sexuality Campus Center staff are mandated reporters and non-confidential employees.
 We will help you set up an appointment to report to the Dean of Students Office or any other agency if you choose to.
 We are here for you.
 It is your right to always have someone with you when reporting- one of us can join you or you can invite a friend or support person.

-Crisis loans are available through the Dean of Students Office.
+Crisis loans are available through the Dean of Students Office (DoSo).
 Common uses for a crisis loan include:

 - Unexpected Medical Expenses